Wellbeing

 You probably know by now that berries are rich in antioxidants but did you know that that’s been linked to a lower risk of mood disorders?
 It seems as though eating more fruit and vegetables is linked to lower rates of depression.

-Berries also pack a healthy dose of anthocyanins and phenolic compounds, which play a key role in combating oxidative stress.
+Berries also pack a healthy dose of anthocyanins and phenolic compounds, which play a key role in combating oxidative stress (University of Southampton, 2016).

 Chocolate